 What is Live Betting?

-The NFL season is before us, and hordes of sports fans will finally be able to engage in a little bit of light gambling including some newer gamblers.
+The NFL season is before us.
+Hordes of sports fans will be able to engage in a little bit of light gambling including some newer gamblers.

 For you newer folks, this may be your first venture into the world of competitive sports gambling.